 - It will take about 4-6 hrs trekking from Icher to Anmu and a further couple of hours trekking to Chah from Anmu

 - Few homestays are available at Anmu as well as Chah villages

 - Food will be rice, vegetable, dal, curd, and some local food.
 You can carry some foods to cook at Homestay if you wish

 - The river flows aside this trek and may have a magical feeling to it

 Day 2 | Chah – Phugtal / Phuktal Monastery – Purne (5-6 Hrs trekking)

 - Please note that the direct route from Chah village to Phuktal Monastery is a bit difficult and narrow.
-It should only be taken with a guide or local else you should take route through Purne which is easier in comparison but takes one more day trekking
+It should only be taken with a guide or local else you should take the route through Purne which is easier in comparison but takes one more day trekking

-- Chah to Phuktal direct route takes about 2.5-3 Hrs even being 6 KMs apart and Phuktal to Purne will take you another 2-2.5 Hrs
+- Chah to Phuktal direct route takes about 2.5-3 Hrs even being 6 KMs apart, and Phuktal to Purne will take you another 2-2.5 Hrs

 - Refreshments shall be available at Chah and Zamthang villages